bchurchill/bahai-quotes/README.md

 ## Ideas for the future

-* AUtomatically slurp the quotes from the official website?
+* Automatically slurp the quotes from the official website?
 * Create a web-based API to serve these quotes to other applications?
 * (Your idea here)